lino-framework/noi/docs/specs/memo.rst

     >>> from lino.api.doctest import *

 The :attr:`description
-<lino_noi.lib.tickets.models.Ticket.description>` of a ticket is a
+<lino_noi.lib.tickets.models.Ticket.description>` of a ticket and the
+text of a comment (:mod:`short_text
+<lino.modlib.comments.models.Comment.short_text>`) are rich HTML text
-formatted HTML text which can contain links, tables, headers, enumerations...
+fields which can contain simple HTML formatting like links, tables, headers, enumerations.

-... and it can additionally contain :mod:`memo <lino.utils.memo>`
-markup.
+And additionally they can contain :mod:`memo <lino.utils.memo>` markup commands, i.e. text of the form ``[foo bar baz]``.
+These memo commands are going to be "rendered" when this text is being displayed at certain places.

 Examples:

 .. _memo.url: